Blu3Hrt/Retro_Roulette/README.md

 Download the latest release from the [Releases](https://github.com/Blu3Hrt/Retro_Roulette/releases) section.
 The zip file contains:
 - `Retro Roulette.exe`: Main executable file.
 - `bizhawk_server.lua`: Lua server script.
 Place it in the same directory as the `.exe`.
 - `Lua` folder: Contains files to be placed in the Lua subfolder of the Bizhawk directory.
+If asked, overwrite existing files.

 ## Getting Started
 ### Initial Configuration